nionis/hidden-payment-channels/README.md

 **Nothing** should link back to him.

 1. Bob runs a [Nimbus client](https://github.com/status-im/nimbus-eth1) at http://localhost:9545
-2. Bob runs a [HPC host service](./service/) at http://localhost:8080 (this step is skipped once we build an SDK)
+2. Bob runs a [hpc-host-service](./service/) at http://localhost:8080 (this step is skipped once we build an SDK)
-3. Bob runs a client that uses HPC service, for example [tor-provider-host](./examples/tor-provider/)
+3. Bob runs a client that uses `hpc-host-service`, for example [tor-provider-host](./examples/tor-provider/)

    1. `tor-provider-host` will launch a hidden service (http://xyz.onion)
    2. will proxy all traffic to the `Nimbus client`